onox/orka/README.md

 which are then processed by any available task from a task pool.
 Jobs can be processed in parallel as well as sequentially.

 - **Asynchronous resource loading**.
-Resources like [KTX][url-ktx] textures and [glTF][url-gltf] models are loaded asynchronously using the job graph processing system.
+Load resources like [KTX][url-ktx] textures and [glTF][url-gltf] models asynchronously using the job graph processing system.
 Resources can be loaded from directories and archive files.

-- **Quaternions and matrices**.
-Packages for applying common transformations to vectors, quaternions, and matrices using x86 SIMD instructions are provided.
+- **Transforms**.
+Apply common transformations to vectors, quaternions, and matrices using x86 SIMD instructions.
-The various x86 SIMD extensions like SSE, AVX(2), FMA, F16C, etc., can also be used directly in your own code.

-- **Tensors**.
-Tensors (1D and 2D) using SIMD instructions and Runge-Kutta 4th order numerical integrators.
+- **Numerics**.
+Perform element-wise operations, reductions using arbitrary expressions, or matrix operations on tensors using SIMD instructions.
+Generate tensors with statistical distributions or use Runge-Kutta 4th order numerical integrators.

 Additionally, Orka provides several bindings:

+- **x86 SIMD extensions**
+Bindings for various x86 SIMD extensions, including SSE, SSE2, SSE3, SSSE3,
+SSE4.1, AVX, AVX2, FMA, and F16C, and an implementation of the [xoshiro128++][url-xoshiro] pseudo-random number generator using SSE2 or AVX2 intrinsics.

 - **OpenGL 4.6**.
 Thick bindings are provided for the modern parts of OpenGL 4.6.
 There are no bindings for fixed function functionality